Felieton/Cryptotracker/README.md

 *Details of chosen crypto*

 ## About
-*The project was created in July 2021.*
+*The project was created in June 2021.*